kaylalessard/KLessard/README.md

 Let's Eat application for CS499 <br>
 The user selects whether they would like to pick a <br> random meal from an adult or children's menu. <br>
-Menus are accessed from collections in a database (MongoDB).
+<i>Menus are accessed from collections in a database (MongoDB).</i><br>
+The user has the option to randomize meals from within either collection.

 ### `npm start`